 Hannah Arendt, “Civil Disobedience” in Crises of the Republic (New York: HBJ Publishing, 1970).

 Jurgen Habermas, The Theory of Communicative Action: Vol. 1: Reason and the Rationalization of Society.
 Translated by Thomas McCarthy (Boston: Beacon Press, 1985).

 Download this essay in PDF

 John Rawls’ ‘A Theory of Justice’ by Ben Davies

 Ethics and the Expected Consequences of Voting by Thomas Metcalf

 About the Author

 David Antonini received his PhD from Southern Illinois University Carbondale in 2018.
-His dissertation is about Hannah Arendt’s political thought, specifically her concept of the public space.
+He is author of Public Space and Political Experience: An Arendtian Interpretation (Rowman & Littlefield, 2021).
 He is currently a lecturer in philosophy at Clemson University in the department of Philosophy and Religious Studies. https://davidantonini.wordpress.com